Learn How To Care For Your RV

-- This is a great time to check the condition of your roof, seams and vent lids to prevent any water leaks during storage.
-If you are able to periodically check the inside of your RV during storage, you should do so.
+- This is a great time to check the condition of your roof, seams and vent lids to prevent water leaks during storage.
+Check the inside of your RV periodically during storage.

 - Mice can sometimes be a problem.
 Check the inside of your RV and around pipes and wheel wells to see if there are any areas that mice can get in.
 Fill those areas with foam.
 There are products available that will help to deter mice.

 - Moisture can be a problem with RVs that are closed up.
 Moisture crystals will help prevent moisture, or you can use a dehumidifier.

 - Washing your RV and adding a good coat of wax will really help protect the exterior.

 - Wash the awning with an “awning cleaner” and allow it to dry completely before rolling it up.